johnasp/johnaspinall.co.uk/_posts/2016-07-18-mobile-size-guide-ux-ui.md

 excerpt: Designed and built the UX and UI for a brand new size guide component for the clients' mobile specific eCommerce website.
 ---

 I have been tasked with creating a responsive style guide for the suite of mobile specific website for an ecommerece client I am working with at the moment.
-For shits and giggles, I thought I'd document the whole process to map out my development workflow from start to end.
+I thought I'd document the whole process to map out my design and development workflow and processes, from start to end.

-#### Analyse business requirements
+#### Requirements analysis

-The first stop of any project is to obtain, analyse and understand the business requirements.
-All the business requirements related to my task are in a Jira (a tool the team uses to faciliate Agile software releases) story, created by an business analyst.
-I simply login to Jira, look at the project board and open the ticket to access the requirements.
+The first stop in any project is to obtain, analyse and understand the business requirements.
+All the  requirements related to my task are in a Jira (a tool to faciliate Agile software releases) story, created by an business analyst.
+I simply login to Jira, look at the project board and open my ticket to access the requirements.

 ![My taks in Jira](http://johnasp.github.io/img/my-jira-ticket.JPG)

 Having read the requirements contained in the ticket, I can deduce the clients' problem is that they currently do not have a size guide for any products on their mobile specific ecommerce websites and they want this feature adding.
-I highlighted the specifics of the story and contacted the projects' Business Analyst to clarify the requirments I didn't fully understand
+I highlighted the specifics of the story and contacted the projects' Business Analyst to clarify the requirments I didn't fully understand.

-At this stage I always find it useful to create my own "to do list" when I have understood the project requirements, so for this project it is, as follows:
+At this stage I always find it useful to create my own "to do list" when I have fully understood the project requirements, so for this project it is, as follows:

 1. A Size guide link on the product details page, with ability to toggle it on/off on a per brand basis.
 2. The size guide content will appear in a modal upon click of the link above.
-3. List of size guide category panels, layed out in expand/collapse accordian.
+3. List of size guide content category panels.
 4. Content in each panel to be in fixed width table to be scrolled horizontally when content overflows it's container.
-5. Close modal icon.
+5. Close modal icon and button

 OK so I now know what I have to do, the question now, is, the best way to approach solving the problem?